| January

 The Kirtland Safety Society Anti-Banking Company begins issuing stock

-certificates to be used as currency. |
+certificates as bank notes. |

 |